walkman315/007-TheBond/README.md

 Join the The Discord Community  to know the Updation and Accounment of the tools 😊 (https://discord.gg/WAhQ8EcV4C)

-# Disscussion and Sponsor
+# Disscussion a
-if you have any idea or Sugesstion for the tool do let's us know in the Discussion and your view will be Appreciated 🙌 , If you want to Donate money contact me on instagram .
-Want to discuss,  message me in the  Dicussion section 🧐
+if you have any idea or Sugesstion for the tool do let's us know in the Discussion and your view will be Appreciated 🙌 ,  Want to discuss,  message me in the  Dicussion section 🧐

 # follow or watch  🚶‍♂️
 follow me for more script like this or watch the repository  for the development

+# Sponor
+this Tool is made and Mainted by the One Developer , Kindly show your support by Sponoring the poject  .
+Sponring the Project will help the Developer to Bring Amazing Features